wjteoh-airasia/expressBookReviews/README.md

-- this is a basic crud application with authentication using both sessions and JWT
+- This is a basic CRUD application with authentication using both sessions and JWT.

-- i used node/ express for this application
+- I used Node/Express for this application